hognogicristina/hognogicristina/README.md

 ## More about me 🥰
 - I'm currently working as a Cloud Computing & Big Data Junior at Accenture 👩🏻‍💻
-- I'm a former Magento Developer Intern at Nexttech 💻
 - I recently graduated from college with a degree in Computer Science. 🎓
 - I am now pursuing a Master's degree in Database Management. 📊
 - How to reach me: hognogicristina@gmail.com 📧